arangodb/arangodb/Documentation/Books/Manual/Monitoring/DC2DC/README.md

 # Monitoring datacenter to datacenter replication

-This Section includes information related to the monitoring of the _datacenter to datacenter replication_.
+This section includes information related to the monitoring of the _datacenter to datacenter replication_.

-For a general introduction to the _datacenter to datacenter replication_, please refer to the [Datacenter to datacenter replication](..\..\Scalability\DC2DC\README.md) chapther.
+For a general introduction to the _datacenter to datacenter replication_, please refer to the [Datacenter to datacenter replication](..\..\Scalability\DC2DC\README.md) chapter.

 # Metrics

-_ArangoSync_ (master & worker) provide metrics that can be used for monitoring the _datacenter to datacenter repliation_ solution.
+_ArangoSync_ (_master_ & _worker_) provide metrics that can be used for monitoring
+the _datacenter to datacenter repliation_ solution.
 These metrics are available using the following HTTPS endpoints: